bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 **Variant calling and annotation from Module 5***

-To continue you can use the aligned, sorted and duplicates removed files that you just created or download the one you used in Module 5  from the server (NA12878.bwa.sort.rmdup.realign.bam).
+To continue you can use the aligned, sorted and marked duplicates and quality recalibration files that you just created or download the one you used in Module 5 from the server (http://cbw##.dyndns.info/module5/NA12878.bwa.sort.rmdup.realign.bam, ## being your student id).

 <a name="callsnp"></a>
 #### 14) Call SNPs